 Hammertoe is a deformity in which the toe contracts in a cocked position.
 Hammertoes can be flexible, but in some cases, the joint may be rigid.

 A hammertoe is an abnormally crooked, contracted toe that takes the shape of an inverted "V." This condition develops when a muscle or tendon imbalance causes the toe to buckle and eventually become stuck in a bent position.
-Hammertoes may occur for a number of reasons, including hereditary abnormalities, rheumatoid arthritis, traumatic injury, or the wearing of poorly fitted or high-heeled shoes.
+Hammertoes may occur for several reasons, including hereditary abnormalities, rheumatoid arthritis, traumatic injury, or the wearing of poorly fitted or high-heeled shoes.

 Risk Factors for Hammertoes